 May is here which means more fun in store!
-The novelty of going out hasn’t worn off yet (and we don’t think it will any time soon) and with these events and activities happening this month, it proves that in April we were only just getting started.
-So without further ado, here are all the best things to do in Birmingham this May.
+The year is rushing by now it seems as the days grow longer and the nights feel warmer.
+(Beer garden anyone?)
+With some many amazing events and activities happening this month, your social calendar is sure to fill up fast.
+It proves that we were only just getting started in April.
+So without further ado, here are all the best things to do this May in Birmingham.

 4. Sip on a wide selection of gin and rum at this drinks festival just a short drive or train ride away

-The Rumours are true: a Candlelight tribute to rock band Fleetwood Mac is coming to Birmingham.
-On May 26, the rock band’s iconic tunes will be given a classical twist, as they are performed by a pianist and violinist duo at The Old Library in Digbeth.
-Expect to hear Gypsy, Dreams and Gold Dust Women – to name just a few – in a brand-new way.
-There will be two, 60-minute performances on each evening, one at 7pm and another at 9pm – some might say, you can Go Your Own Way when it comes to picking the time that suits you best.
+Our Wildest Dreams have come true: a Candlelight tribute to singer/songwriter Taylor Swift is coming to Birmingham.
+On May 11, the pop star’s iconic tunes will be given a classical twist, as they are performed by a string quarter at Birmingham Cathedral.
+Expect to hear You Belong With Me, Love Story and Blank Space – to name just a few – in a brand-new way.
+Some might say, you’ll leave Enchanted by this 60-minute performance.
 Tickets are available here.

 7. Soak up breathtaking views of the city at these rooftop bars